cgrates/cgrates/docs/overview.rst

 1. Overview
 ===========
 Starting as a pure **billing engine**, CGRateS has evolved over the years into a reliable **real-time charging framework** able to accommodate various business cases in a *generic way*.
 Meant to be pluggable into existing billing infrastructure and as non-intrusive as possible, CGRateS passes the decisions about logic flow to system administrators and incorporates as less as possible business logic.

 Being an *"engine style"* the project focuses on providing best ratio between **functionality** ( over 15 daemons/services implemented,
 Multi-tenancy,
 derived charging - eg: chaining of the business resellers, account bundles,
 LCR,
 CDRStatS,
 Diameter Server,
 A-Number rating,
 built-in High-Availability support
 agile in developing new features
 )
 and **performance** (
 dedicated benchmark tool,
 asynchronous request processing,
-own transactional cache with majority of handled data loaded on start or reloaded during runtime, built-in balancer
+own transactional cache with majority of handled data loaded on start or reloaded during runtime, ) however not loosing focus of **quality** (over 1300 tests part of the build environment).
-)
-however not loosing focus of **quality** (over 1300 tests part of the build environment).

 Modular and flexible, CGRateS provides APIs over a variety of simultaneously accessible communication interfaces:
  - **In-process**           : optimal when there is no need to split services over different processes.
  - **JSON over TCP**        : most preferred due to its simplicity and readability.
  - **JSON over HTTP**       : popular due to fast interoperability development.
  - **JSON over Websockets** : useful where 2 ways interaction over same TCP socket is required.
  - **GOB over TCP**         : slightly faster than JSON one but only accessible for the moment out of Go (`<https://golang.org/>`_).